Carla Mendonça

-Carla Mendonça (born 1961 in Coventry, Warwickshire) is a British actress.
+Carla Mendonça (born 1961) is an English actress.
 She is known for playing Orla Crawshaw in Coronation Street, Sophie Johnson in the CITV children's sitcom My Parents Are Aliens (2001–2006) and Mrs. Fitzgerald in the CBBC series So Awkward (2015–2018).
 She has a degree in Theatre Studies and Dramatic Art from the University of Warwick.

 Personal life

 Mendonça was born in Coventry, West Midlands.
 Her parents were ballet dancers, her mother from England and her father from Portugal.
 Her brother, Jorge, was a colonel in the British Army, who served with the First Battalion in the Queen's Lancashire Regiment.
-Mendonça attended Bishopshalt School, Royal Lane, Hillingdon, Middlesex.

-She has been married to actor Clive Mantle since 24 February 2016.
+She has been married to actor Clive Mantle since 2016.

-Carla was in the band The Maisonettes.
+Mendonça was in the band The Maisonettes.